SURAJ-SHARMA27/GSoC24-final-doc-cBioPortal/GSoC24-FInal-Report.md

 ### 🥧 Pie Chart Configuration

 - Upon selecting "Pie Chart" from the chart type dropdown, the pie chart is generated for the selected molecular profile.
+The data is displayed at the cohort level, offering an aggregated view of the composition across the entire cohort, which helps in understanding overall trends and distributions within the study population.

 **Composition Visualization:**
 - Displays the composition of cell types for the selected molecular profile.